romland/xorzee/README.md

 - make logging to disk configurable
 - make a '... | bash' installation script (host on github)
 - when reconfiguring camera settings, make sure the cached NAL headers are cleared (otherwise startup time might be really long!)
+- Merge doc/notes.txt into README or another .md

 ## TODO client
+- Send SAD with raw vectors (want to experiment how much SAD differ between frames.
+  Just plot _difference_ as grayscale on raw vector canvas)
 - Be able to see recent/latest detected motion sequences in client
 - be able to put overlay (timestamp?) on saved stream (not sure how costly this would be) (meh, best to just have the player add it as an overlay)